The Trust Advantage: What it is and Why it matters

 Successful organisations know how to nurture trust with their stakeholders and within their ecosystems—and in today’s world, knowing how to wield the double-edged sword of data is foundational to building that trust.

 Yet, there has been an erosion of trust over the last decade between the public and institutions such as governments and business.
-Scandals like that of 1MBD or of Shell and ExxonMobil hiding climate change research have driven a deep distrust of the intentions driving corporations.
+Scandals like that of 1MDB or of oil and gas giants hiding climate change research have driven a deep distrust of the intentions driving corporations.
 Rising rates of cybercrimes and the misuse of data by many companies only add to the trust gap between people and organisations.

 Business and governments are responding.
 Google announced its plan to remove internet cookies by 2021, and countries like Singapore have rolled out data privacy laws.
 Anonymously mined data will no longer be easily available.
 Instead, people will decide who to give their data to, as it should be, and they will expect a return of privacy and a valuable experience.

 The IBM Global C-Suite Study 2020 found that top-tier companies that excel at integrating data into their strategy, operations and culture are able to better bridge the trust gap—and are largely outpacing their peers in revenue growth and profitability.
 Yet this group only makes up 9 percent of all companies surveyed in the study.

 How, then, can you nurture trust?
 How is building trust different with your various stakeholders?
 And does it matter if you are a B2B or B2C company?
 Drawing on knowledge from IBM’s Global C-Suite Study, Edelman and LinkedIn’s B2B Thought Leadership Impact Study, Edelman’s Trust Barometer Report 2020 and the World Economic Forum’s body of insights, this series will give you an overview of the knowledge and tools you need to build your trust advantage.